zbig-karp/exchange-stability/README.md

 The dataset in `social-identity-data.csv` contains responses to a questionnaire that the participants filled in after having completed all 20 exchange opportunities.
-In the questionnaire, they were asked to evaluate their in-group and their out-group along 4 dimensions: belongingness, commonality, closeness, and liking.
+In the questionnaire, they were asked how they felt about their in-group and their out-group along 4 dimensions: belongingness, commonality, closeness, and liking.
 The responses were coded on 7 point scale, with higher values indicating more positive evaluations.
 The questionnaire is based on the work by Yamagishi and